awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Implement least privilege access to Amazon S3 buckets where you store log files**

 CloudTrail trails log events to an Amazon S3 bucket that you specify\.
-These log files contain an audit log of actions taken by users, roles, and AWS services\.
+These log files contain an audit log of actions taken by IAM identities and AWS services\.
 The integrity and completeness of these log files are crucial for auditing and forensic purposes\.
 In order to help ensure that integrity, you should adhere to the principle of least privilege when creating or modifying access to any Amazon S3 bucket used for storing CloudTrail log files\.

 Take the following steps:
 + Review the [Amazon S3 bucket policy](create-s3-bucket-policy-for-cloudtrail.md) for any and all buckets where you store log files and adjust it if necessary to remove any unnecessary access\.
 This bucket policy will be generated for you if you create a trail using the CloudTrail console, but can also be created and managed manually\.